fremantle-industries/tai/README.md

 config :logger, backends: [LoggerJSON]
 ```

+## Secrets

+Managing secrets is a complex and opinionated topic.
+We recommend that you avoid compiling
+application secrets into your OTP release and regularly rotate them.
+This can be achieved in many
+different ways, `tai` has chosen to use [confex](https://github.com/Nebo15/confex) to manage
+this workflow. `confex` provides the ability to read secrets from environment variables or the
+file system out of the box.
+It also has the ability to read secrets from your any location you
+wish via a custom adapter.

+Take a look at our example [dev configuration](./config/dev.exs.example#L32) which
+reads secrets from the file system.

 ## Help Wanted :)

 If you think this `tai` thing might be worthwhile and you don't see a feature